-The Secretary of the Department of Finance is responsible for the administration of the AFM, the preparation of the above-mentioned Determination and maintenance of supporting accounts and records relevant to the reporting of the AFM in accordance with Supply Acts Nos.
+The Secretary of the Department of Finance is responsible for the administration of the AFM, and the maintenance of supporting accounts and records relevant to the reporting of the AFM in accordance with Supply Acts Nos.
 1 and 2 2020-2021.

-The Secretary is also responsible for such internal control procedures as the Secretary determines necessary to enable the administration of the AFM and preparation of the above-mentioned Determination that is free from material misstatement, whether due to fraud or error.
+The Secretary is also responsible for such internal control procedures as the Secretary determines necessary to enable the administration of the AFM that is free from material misstatement, whether due to fraud or error.